wlonk/arcadia/appendices/social_roles.rst

 family has to appear moral, too.

 Finally, you have to be able to meet eligible men.
 Balls and socializing aren't just for fun, they're a way to secure your future.
+You are a saleswoman, and your product is yourself as a wife.

 Society puts ladies up on a pedestal, though.
 You always decide the degree of acquaintance, you are implicitly responsible for managing